scott-griffiths/bitstring/doc/fp8.rst

 The ``p4binary8`` has a single sign bit, 4 bits for the exponent and 3 bits for the mantissa.
 For a bit more range and less precision you can use ``p3binary8`` which has 5 bits for the exponent and only 2 for the mantissa.
+Note that in the standard they are called `binary8p4` and `binary8p3`, but for bitstring types any final digits should be the length of the type, so these slightly modified names were chosen.

 .. list-table::
    :header-rows: 1